 Kangaroo Island, South Australia

-This rugged coastal landscape is renowned for its raw beauty and wilderness retreats.
+One of the most unforgettable places to visit in South Australia, Kangaroo Island is renowned for its raw beauty and wilderness retreats.
 More than a third of the island is protected in nature reserves and Kangaroo Island is home to Australian sea lions, New Zealand fur seals, it’s own subspecies of Western Grey kangaroo, Tammar wallaby, koalas, echidnas, platypus, and an abundance of birds.